-In this tutorial, I’ll be showing you how to make a 5.5″ x 5.5″ (140 mm x 140 mm) DIY Christmas card.
-First, cut out a 5.5″ x 11″ (140 mm x 279.5 mm) piece of watercolor paper.
-(If you’d like to customize the size of your card, the length of the paper should always be double the width.)
+In this tutorial, I’ll show you how to make a 5.5″ x 5.5″ (14 cm x 14 cm) circular Christmas card.
+First, cut out a 5.5″ x 11″ (14 cm x 28 cm) piece of watercolor paper.

 Once you’ve cut out the paper, fold it in half lengthwise such that it’s a perfect 5.5″ x 5.5″ square card.
 Next, print out the simple circle template shown below; you can do so by clicking here.

-Cut out the card along the lines you traced.
+Now, cut out the card along the lines you traced.

 The border for this card is simply a larger version of the Watercolor Holiday Wreath Tutorial.
 For a short set of instructions detailing how to paint this wreath, please visit that tutorial!
 You’ll start by making six little clusters of berries around the perimeter of the card.

-Next, add in some dark green leaves.
+Next, paint in some dark green leaves.

 Connect the leaves and berries clusters with pine boughs.
-(Again, the technique for this is meticulously described in the Watercolor Holiday Wreath Tutorial!)
+(Again, the technique for this is described in the Watercolor Holiday Wreath Tutorial!)

 Finally, if you have some gold watercolor, you can finish the wreath border by adding various sizes of gold circles.
 These circles emulate twinkling holiday lights!